powerdot/Basic-Nice-CICD/README.md

 ## Objective
 Making deploying your own applications on your own server is easier using GitHub Webhook.
-1. Install Easy Basic CICD on the server with one line of code;
+1. Install Basic Nice CICD on the server with one line of code;
 2. Add your GitHub repository to the list of projects;
 3. The project will be automatically updated on the server after the next Push to any of the selected branches, for example, master.
 4. ... ?